jonasherfort/simple-modern-uv/README.md

 projects.
 It seemed surprisingly hard to find a good, simple, and modern one so I'm sharing what I came up with.

+It should be a good base for serious projects but also understandable so a new Python developer can use it for even small projects.

-It aims to be absolutely as simple as possible and ready to use:
+It aims to be modern and absolutely as simple as possible and ready to use:

 - Modern [**Poetry 2.0**](https://github.com/python-poetry/poetry) setup with
   [dynamic versioning](https://github.com/mtkennerly/poetry-dynamic-versioning) to make